Business Management HND

 You will be taught by a teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes senior academics, professional practitioners with industry experience and business leaders and employers.

-The precise assessment requirements in an academic year will vary according to the mandatory and optional modules taken by you, but we recognise that you like to know in advance how you will be assessed.
-With this in mind our assessment and feedback strategy has been designed so that:
+The precise assessment requirements in an academic year will vary according to the mandatory and optional modules taken.
+The assessment strategy has been designed so that:

-- all modules have both formative and summative assessment elements.
-Formative assessment allows tutors and you as students to recognise strengths and weaknesses in learning and to address those issues immediately.
-Summative assessments are graded and count towards the overall module grade by evaluating your learning in a module or a component of a module and comparing it with a standard or benchmark
+- All modules have both formative and summative assessment elements.
+Formative assessment allows tutors and students to recognise strengths and weaknesses in learning and to address those issues immediately.
+Summative assessments are graded and count towards the final module grade, and they are assessed against the specific module learning outcomes.

-- across each individual year and cumulatively across both years, the concept of continuous assessment and/or building up expertise in different assessment types applies.
-This means a variety of assessments (such as reports, portfolios, presentations, essays and a final year business project) will be encountered by you to suit different learning styles
+- Across each individual year and cumulatively across all three years the concept of continuous assessment and/or building up expertise in different assessment types applies.
+A variety of assessment types (reports, portfolios, presentations, essays and a final year research or consultancy project) are designed to suit different learning styles

-- there may be some specialisation by subject: e.g. exams are more common in Accounting and Finance modules because the professional bodies prefer this method of assessment for exemption/ accreditation purposes and many of our modules are linked to those bodies in order to obtain such exemption/ accreditation
+- There may be some specialisation by subject: e.g. exams are more common in Accounting, Finance and Economics modules because the professional bodies prefer this method of assessment for exemption/ accreditation purposes and many of our modules are linked to those bodies in order to obtain such exemption/ accreditation

 You will receive feedback on practice assessments and on formal coursework assessments.
 Feedback on examination performance is available upon request from the module leader.